Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/5-Modules.md

 has a game going on, and if it is the game type that this module handles or another game type.
 You can use this to ensure that you won't get two different games being played simultaniously in the same channel.

+`RegisterPlayerTypeReader` is an overridable flag with which you can specify to add a TypeReader for your `Player` type so that you can take in that type as a command parameter directly.
+The default value of this flag is `true`.

 There are 8 methods you can implement, corresponding to the actions needed in most games.
 When you implement these, you decorate them with `[Command]`